Sydney Coordinated Adaptive Traffic System: Cycle times

-In November 2025, TfNSW found in a trial of a new sensor at Manly that longer or more frequent green signals for pedestrians reduced unsafe crossing by 34%.
+Longer or more frequent green signals for pedestrians can reduce unsafe crossing by 34%.

 Instant fault detection and quick repair

 The ATC system is equipped with the function of fault detection and logging the fault detected in order to facilitate repair and maintenance.
 Should there be a telecommunication breakdown, the ATC junction controller concerned will switch to standalone mode and continue to function.